Skip to contents

 series

-The low frequency series that will be interpolated.
-Must be a numeric vector.
+A low-frequency time series to be interpolated.
+It must be a numeric vector.

 constant